Serms1999/NeoVim-Configuration/README.md

 ## Usage

+> **Warning**
+It's necessary to have a terminal emulator compatible with true colors to use this configuration.
+You can remove the colorscheme config if you still want to use the rest of this configuration.

 To try this configuration, all you have to do is run the following command and install the plugin manager.

 ```zsh